-Chico DUI Lawyer / DUI Charges and Your Future
+Chico DUI Lawyers / DUI Charges and Your Future

 A conviction for driving under the influence DUI can have a long lasting impact in you life.
 The case is stressful and can also be embarrassing.
 This is even truer for those who are facing this charge for the first time.
 You may be worried not only about now but also about your future.
 A DUI can have a lasting impact on your life, and many people become concerned about what it means for their career.
 Here are six ways that it might affect you significantly.